-Concerning efforts to redress the effects of environmental injustice on disproportionately impacted communities.
 Summary: Section 3 of the bill defines "disproportionately impacted community".
 Section 4 requires the air quality control commission to promote outreach to and engage with disproportionately impacted communities by creating new ways to gather input from communities across the state, using multiple languages and multiple formats, and transparently sharing information about adverse effects resulting from its proposed actions.
 Section 5 creates the environmental justice action task force (task force) in the department of public health and environment (department), the goal of which is to propose recommendations to the general assembly regarding practical means of addressing environmental justice inequities.
-The task force will: - Hold meetings to solicit public comment concerning the development of a state agencywide environmental justice strategy and a plan to implement that strategy, including ways to address data gaps and data sharing between state agencies and the engagement of disproportionately impacted communities; - Evaluate and propose recommended revisions to the definition of "disproportionately impacted community" and the state agencies and their proposed actions that are subject to section 3; and - File a final report by November 14, 2022, regarding its recommendations.
+The task force will: Hold meetings to solicit public comment concerning the development of a state agencywide environmental justice strategy and a plan to implement that strategy, including ways to address data gaps and data sharing between state agencies and the engagement of disproportionately impacted communities; • Evaluate and propose recommended revisions to the definition of "disproportionately impacted community" and the state agencies and their proposed actions that are subject to section 3; and • File a final report by November 14, 2022, regarding its recommendations.
 The department will report on the task force during the department's "SMART Act" presentations.
 (Note: This summary applies to this bill as introduced.)
+Comments:

-Comments: HB21-1268 Study Emerging Technologies for Water Management SWCD Position: Monitor CWC Position: Discussion Sponsors: House (Titone), Senate (Will) Committee of Reference:
+HB21-1268 Study Emerging Technologies for Water Management (Passed & Signed by Governor) SWCD Position: Monitor CWC Position: Discussion Sponsors: House (Titone), Senate (Will) Committee of Reference:

-House Agriculture, Livestock and Water

-Bill Status:

-Passed out of House Committee on Agriculture, Livestock and Water and referred as amended to the House Appropriations Committee.

-Title:

-Concerning a requirement that Colorado institutions of higher education study potential uses of emerging technologies to more effectively manage Colorado's water supply, and, in connection therewith, making an appropriation conditioned on the receipt of matching funds from gifts, grants, and donations.
+House Agriculture, Livestock and Water Bill Status: Passed as amended and signed into law.
+Title: Concerning a requirement that Colorado institutions of higher education study potential uses of emerging technologies to more effectively manage Colorado's water supply, and, in connection therewith, making an appropriation conditioned on the receipt of matching funds from gifts, grants, and donations.

 Summary: The bill declares that new technologies, such as blockchain, telemetry, improved sensors, and advanced aerial observation platforms, can improve monitoring, management, conservation, and trading of water and enhance confidence in the reliability of data underlying water rights transactions.
 To advance the potential use of these new technologies, the bill: Authorizes and directs the university of Colorado and Colorado state university, in collaboration with the Colorado water institute at Colorado state university, to conduct feasibility studies and pilot deployments of these new technologies to improve water management in Colorado; and • Appropriates \$20,000 to each university from the general fund, contingent on the universities' receipt of a matching \$40,000 in gifts, grants, and donations, for the purpose of funding the feasibility studies and pilot deployments.
 (Note: This summary applies to this bill as introduced.)
-Comments: Monitoring legislation is integral to keeping a finger on the pulse of dynamic water policy in the state.
-On behalf of its diverse constituents in southwestern Colorado, the Southwestern Water Conservation District (SWCD) tracks state water legislation closely.
-Beth Van Vurst, SWCD General Counsel, and Chris Treese, lobbyist, ensure the views and priorities of southwestern Colorado are considered as the State legislature enacts new laws affecting water resources.
-SWCD staff provides this written summary of water-related legislation, updated throughout the session via email to interested stakeholders and public.
-To be added to the list, please contact lauras@swwcd.org.
-We hope that you find the updates beneficial and informative.
+Comments: